 and provoke, and to leave a lasting impression that influences future behavior.
 The Tanner Lecture Series seeks to expand horizons and spark new conversations about the problems and opportunities we collectively face as citizens of nations and of

-The series has been generously endowed by Dr. W. Lynn Tanner, founder, CEO, and chairman of TEC Canada, a leadership development organization dedicated to accelerating the growth and development of outstanding twenty-first century leaders.
+The series has been generously endowed by Dr. W. Lynn Tanner, Founder and Executive Chairman, of TEC Canada, a leadership development organization dedicated to accelerating the growth and development of outstanding twenty-first century leaders.
 Dr. Tanner

 received his Ph.D. from the Maxwell School in 1975, where his studies focused on organizational change and development in the public and private sectors.